 Podcasts are super popular, so let’s chat about what helps you chill out…with your earbuds in.
 Whose voices and which topics or types of podcasts do you find most de-stressing?
 Take a look at what folks around the web and here in the PatientsLikeMe forums have to say about podcasts and ideas for “easy listening.”

-Ideas from our community and around the internet
+Ideas from our Community

 “I’ve found quite a few podcasts that give guidance for meditation,” one member says in the forum.
 “My favorite is ‘Zencast’ — it is a series, that has [nearly] 500 episodes.
 There are quite a few others.
 You can find them from most any podcast player library.
 Use meditation, or mindfulness, as search words.
 You may find them helpful!”

 Whether you’re into meditation, music, history or mysteries, there’s seemingly a podcast for everyone.
 While we haven’t had a chance to listen to all these (so we can’t vouch for all the content or possible advertising), we’ve rounded up some relaxing podcasts that have gotten media attention and noted some trends we spotted.

 (Please don’t listen to sleep-inducing podcasts while driving!
 Also, beware of possible topics or content that may be triggering to you, of course.)